Printed Roll Labels

 - Inkjet – This is as it sounds, ink is applied via a jet process.
 Inks tend to be more hardwearing and enduring than toner-based print so can be used outdoors.
 UV inks are especially recommended for outside use.

 - Laser – Toner Based printing method which also gives very good quality printing results.

-The most advanced method is Digital Inkjet Printing with Laser Die Cutting.
-This is very cost effective as it removes the need of printing plates and die cutting tools.
+The most advanced method is digital inkjet printing with laser die cutting which is cost-effective as it removes the need for printing plates and die-cutting tools.
 It also gives the added flexibility of shaped labels.
-There is not much limitation on size as anything can be made from 20mm up to 300mm width & from 20mm to approx. 800mm in length.
-The quality of print is excellent.
-There are many options which include polypropylene, silver, clear materials, laminating, varnishing, removable adhesive, permanent adhesive & much more.
+There are not many limitations on the size as anything can be made from 20mm up to 300mm width and from 20mm to approx. 800mm in length.
+The quality of the print is now excellent.
+There are many options which include polypropylene, silver, clear materials, laminating, varnishing, removable adhesive, permanent adhesive and much more.

 Take a look at the video below of a label order being produced for one of our many customers: